 \subsection{Reduced-Order Safety Certificates}

 We are interested in designing safety certificates on reduced-order models and then lift them to the overall feedback-interconnected system.
 Purposely, we rely on the following three requirements.

 First, the safety specifications are defined solely in terms of the slow subsystem state $\x$ in \eqref{eq:slow_system_generic}.
-More in detail, we introduce $\safeset \subseteq \R^{n}$ as the safe set for the slow subsystem~\eqref{eq:slow_system_generic} and, accordingly, the safe set for the overall system~\eqref{eq:interconnected_system_generic} is defined as
+In detail, we denote by $\safeset \subseteq \R^{n}$ the safe set for the slow subsystem~\eqref{eq:slow_system_generic} and, accordingly, we define the overall safe set of system~\eqref{eq:interconnected_system_generic} as

 Second, the fast subsystem~\eqref{eq:fast_system_generic} admits an \emph{equilibrium function} parametrized in $\x$ and $u$. \begin{assumption} There exists a continuously differentiable function $\zeq: \safeset \times \cU \to \R^{p}$ such that